 - The steps the contractor should take to reduce the impact on their staff if the termination, together with all other outstanding terminations, will result in a significant reduction in the contractor’s work.

 Tip: If you are seeking damages under the contract termination clause, the process allows you one year to submit a settlement proposal.
 However, you may want to consult with a lawyer at the early stages because government employees rotate or retire.

 When considering the difference between a government termination for convenience and a termination for default, government contractors should remember two things:

 - Litigation as to what “best interest” of the government means very seldom gets the court’s sympathy unless you have hard facts to show that the government may have acted in bad faith.

-- By comparison, in a default termination, you have to show that you complied with the contract terms or that the government cause the underlying reason for the termination for cause or that your alleged breach was excused or legally justifies.
+- By comparison, in a default termination, you have to show that you complied with the contract terms or that the government caused the underlying reason for the termination or that your alleged breach was excused or legally justifies.

 The government’s posture will be a lot more adverse than with a default termination case.
 Furthermore, the costs associated with termination for default clause are much different.

 FAR T4D implications to contractors.
 Without properly defending your rights, you could face suspension or debarment and even lose the ability to do business with the government in the future.
 In addition, if you are not able to prove that the termination was unlawful, the contracting officer can even go after reprocurement costs and other damages.

 Government’s pursuit is for breach of contract from the contractor: The termination for Cause Clause is essentially a breach of contract allegation.
 The agency will allege that you have not complied with terms of the contract.
 This puts your company in a tough position because it now has to defend itself and now put together evidence to present on appeal.

 - Courts look at a termination for cause FAR case as an extreme measure;